About Cobb-Vantress, Inc.

-About Cobb-Vantress, Inc.

->

-> Tyson promotes its products with marketing, advertising, trade promotions, and consumer incentives such as coupons, discounts, rebates, and volume-based incentives.
+Tyson promotes its products with marketing, advertising, trade promotions, and consumer incentives such as coupons, discounts, rebates, and volume-based incentives.

-> Since falling from $41.4 billion in 2016, Tyson Foods' revenue has steadily increased.
+Since falling from $41.4 billion in 2016, Tyson Foods' revenue has steadily increased.
 Net income has had a stronger journey over the past five years, more than tripling since 2014.

-> Cash at the end of fiscal 2019 was $484 million, an increase of about $214 million from the prior year.
-Cash from operations contributed $2.5 billion to the coffers, while investing activities used $3.4 billion, mainly for acquisitions and capital expenditures.
-Financing activities used another $1.2 billion, primarily for stock buyback and dividends paid.
+Cash at the end of fiscal 2020 was $1.5 billion, an increase of about $936 million from the prior year.
+Cash from operations contributed $3.9 billion to the coffers, while investing activities used $1.4 billion, mainly for capital expenditures.
+Financing activities used another $1.5 billion, primarily for repayments of commercial paper.